neoforge-dev/starter/memory-bank/active-context.md

 #### Changes Made:

 - Updated properties and styles syntax in all components
-- Fixed test issues in Theme Toggle component (updated error message test)
+- Fixed test issues in Theme Toggle component tests related to mocking localStorage and matchMedia.
-- Fixed test issues in Radio component (updated radio group test to manually set checked property)
+- Fixed test issues in Radio component tests:
-- Fixed test issues in Icon component (updated click event test to use dispatchEvent and fixed loading state test)
-- Fixed test issues in Navigation component (updated expanded class handling and keyboard navigation)
-- Refactored Button component to use standard class syntax with all tests passing
-- Refactored Checkbox component to use standard class syntax with all tests passing
-- Fixed test issues in Checkbox component (updated error message test to trim whitespace)
+  - Modified the error message test to trim whitespace before comparing
-- Refactored Error Page component to use standard class syntax
-- Created minimal test for Error Page component due to memory issues with full test suite

-#### Next Steps:

-- Continue refactoring remaining components:
-  - FAQ Accordion Component
+  - Updated the radio group test to manually set the checked property instead of relying on click events

 ### Recent Changes